 The first chorus then appears, which is also eight measures long.
 All of the measures are in 4/4 time except for the eighth measure which is in 2/4.
 John's lead vocal is double-tracked throughout the chorus while the verses are all single-tracked.
 Lennon's is the only voice heard in this chorus while the orchestral score plays a much more melodic and dominant role, mimicking in part what John originally played on the harpsichord in the rhythm track.
 Lennon's live tambourine is also heard somewhat more prominently in this chorus.

 The next verse that follows is used as the instrumental section of the song, the first four measures highlighted by George's live guitar solo, the flubbed chord heard at the beginning of the fifth measure.
 The “love, love, love” backing vocals reappear here as the orchestra continues to be featured dramatically, especially with the staccato sixteenth-notes heard in the seventh measure.
 The tambourine is still present throughout as is George's violin noodling in the eighth measure.
-The second chorus then follows which is primarily identical to the first chorus except for Paul's adlib “whoop”s heard in the third and fourth measure.
+The second chorus then follows which is primarily identical to the first chorus except for Paul's adlib “whoop”s heard in the third and fourth measures.

 The chorus is now repeated twice, the orchestral arrangement altering once again from the choruses previously heard.
 Various additional elements are heard here, including an accordion, George Martin's barrel-house piano playing, backing vocals from Paul and George, and more fluid bass work from McCartney.
 The last chorus is noteworthy for featuring Paul's “all together now” in the second measure and “everybody” in the fourth measure.
-The strings climax in the fifth through eighth measures by playing ascending triplet patterns until they reach their highest pitch in the eighth measure which is then played with a swing beat into the first four measures of the conclusion.
+The strings climax in the fifth through eighth measures by playing ascending triplet patterns until they reach their highest pitch in the eighth measure, which is then played with a swing beat into the first four measures of the conclusion.

 Orchestral insertions in the conclusion consist of David Mason playing Bach's “Brandenburg Concerto” in measures five through eight, tenor saxophonists playing the introduction to “In The Mood” in measures nine and ten and then again in measures twelve and thirteen.
 The strings play “Greensleeves” for the first time in measures 15 through 20, which is quickly followed by David Mason's repeat of “Brandenburg Concerto” in measures 20 through 24.
 Then comes “In The Mood” two more times in measures 24 and 25 and then 27 and 28.
 Then, as heard in the mono mix, “Greensleeves” is repeated through measures 29 through 34 until the recording finally fades away.

 As was usually the case, John puts in a stellar performance for one of his own compositions, propelling the proceedings with his harpsichord work from the rhythm track.
 His vocal work is performed with great aplomb and his tambourine is simple but nicely done.
 We can't exactly say the same thing for his banjo playing since it's buried too far in the mix.
-Paul's bowed double-bass isn't very discernible either, but his bass guitar is proficiently performed as is his backing vocals.
+Paul's bowed double-bass isn't very discernible either, but his bass guitar is proficiently performed as are his backing vocals.
 George's nerves brought out a suitable live guitar solo for the recording and even his violin playing wasn't too bad.
 Ringo's role may have been rudimentary but his overdubbed snare roll worked very nicely.
-George Martin's piano work in the final choruses are up to his usual high standards and are placed suitably low in the mix as not to detract from the simple message of the song.
+George Martin's piano work in the final choruses is up to his usual high standards and is placed suitably low in the mix as not to detract from the simple message of the song.
 Coming off of the extravagant production of the “Sgt.
-Pepper” album, they still knew how to pull out all the stops to create a full and impressive arrangement to define the “summer of love” mentality of 1967.
+Pepper” album, they still knew how to pull out all the stops to create a full and impressive arrangement to define the “summer of love” of 1967.

 US picture sleeve.